DONALD H. RUSCH MEMORIAL GAME BIRD RESEARCH SCHOLARSHIP

 The Donald H. Rusch Memorial Game Bird Research Scholarship was established to honor the memory of Don Rusch and to continue his legacy by contributing to studies of game bird biology.
 Don was an avid hunter and angler with a keen interest in all aspects of game bird biology and conservation.
 He advocated the wise use of our wildlife resources, and emphasized the importance of scientific research to improve our understanding of wildlife populations and their conservation.
 This award was originally intended to continue for 20 years and expire in September 2019.
 However, the scholarship has been extended and maintained thanks to Chuck Meslow.
-As of 2020, this award is known as the Donald H. Rusch and E. Charles Meslow Memorial Game Bird Research Scholarship.

 The award is presented annually to a graduate student researching any aspect of upland game bird or waterfowl biology and management.
 Studies of bird species not presently hunted because of conservation concerns are also eligible for consideration.
 A scholarship will be presented to the award recipient at The Wildlife Society’s Annual Conference in the year of application.